vzahorui/vzahorui.github.io/_posts/2019-12-08-interpolation.md

 title: "Interpolation"
 description: Describing mechanics of interpolation
 category: "Regression"
-tags: polynomial missing-values spline nearest-neighbour Vandermonde-matrix Lagrange-multipliers Newton's-divided-differences cubic-spline
+tags: polynomial missing-values spline nearest-neighbour Vandermonde-matrix Lagrange-multipliers Newton's-divided-differences cubic-spline Bezier-curve
-date: 2020-11-18
+date: 2024-01-11
 ---

 Generally speaking, interpolation is a way of generating new data points which exactly fit into some given set of points.
 It is used for approximation of complex functions with simple ones, for example when estimating missing values among known data points.